geoffreycrofte/juiz-social-post-sharer/readme.txt

 See the `juiz_sps_before_first_item` or `juiz_sps_after_last_item` hook in <a href="http://creativejuiz.fr/blog/doc/juiz-social-post-sharer-documentation.html">the documentation</a>.

 = I have a fatal error or a 500 server error since update to 1.2.3 = Yes, you surely use pinterest button.
-It's a bug, update to 1.2.4.
+It's a bug, update to 1.2.4 or above.
 Thank you.

-= I can't just use shortcode by deactivating all the checkbox display option in admin option page? since 1.2.0 = Yes, it's a bug, please, use the plugin version 1.2.2.
+= I can't just use shortcode by deactivating all the checkbox display option in admin option page? since 1.2.0 = Yes, it's a bug, please, use the plugin version 1.2.2 or above.

 = New style is not visible? =
-Please update to 1.1.3
+Please update to 1.1.3 or above

-= Some options are not visible (if it's not the first installation, but an update of the plugin) = Deactivate and reactivate the plugin to force the options rebuild.
+= Some options are not visible (if it's not the first installation, but an update of the plugin) = Deactivate and reactivate the plugin to force the rebuild of the options.

 == Screenshots ==

-1. Themes available
+1. Default Themes available
 2. After a post
 3. The new 1.3.0 Black theme and sharings counter
 4. The metabox to hide buttons on a post
-5. Both new themes: Brands Colors & Material Design
+5. New themes: Brands Colors & Material Design

 == Other plugins ==